Marcoshenrich/kelpscape/README.md

 ```

-On each frame, any denizens that have added themselves to logic.recentlyDeadDenizens are removed from their species object!
+On each frame, any denizens that have added themselves to logic.recentlyDeadDenizens are removed from their species object, deleting them from memory.
+DeadDenizen.beforeIDieCB() clears up any unfinished business, like removing setTimeouts and freeing trapped prey.

+Honestly, these four lines of code are probably what I'm proudest of in the whole project.
+It's so clean!

 ```javascript